 And if it works, it’s sticky.
 Sure, kids are a small population, but they’re influential to their parent’s decision-making process.
 If kids want the content, and the content passes the parental approval test, it can be very sticky.
 The kids who watched Frozen every week weren’t going to just stop watching it when it left Netflix.

-However, if I’m being cynical–and if you’ve read me for any length of time you know I am–then partly it’s an easy strategy.
+However, if I’m being cynical–and if you’ve read me for any length of time, you know I am–then partly it’s an easy strategy.
 Which isn’t “good strategy”.
-Easy strategy is when there is an opportunity in front of a company and they take it simply because they can.
+Easy strategy is when there is an opportunity in front of a company, and they take it simply because they can.
 It can sometimes allow business leaders to “empire build” as well.
 Going into kids programming lets you hire a brand new direct report and team of people.
 That’s easy strategy, like mergers & acquisitions or getting into original content.

 Who Will Win The Kids Space?

 Not everyone can win in kids programming.
 There are only so many preschoolers and elementary schoolers to bring into your ecosystem to justify the costs.
 Some folks will quietly dial back their investment.
-Indeed, some streamers seem to have realized there is already so much kids programming out there–and again kids don’t need new content to be satisfied–that you can rent all the programming you need, instead of making originals.
+Indeed, some streamers seem to have realized there is already so much kids programming out there–and again, kids don’t need new content to be satisfied–that you can rent all the programming you need, instead of making originals.

 Still, if you do want to win, I have two (fairly obvious) recommendations.
 First, building a defined brand really is a differentiator.
 Disney has this.
 Netflix does too.
-Quietly PBS also has one of the stronger brands (and fairly high viewership on mobile devices).
+Quietly, PBS also has one of the stronger brands (and fairly high viewership on mobile devices).
 Even those brands need constant renewal to stay fresh.
 Nickelodeon lost brand equity rapidly in the last decade.
 But a brand is valuable.

 The second way is to make hits.
 It seems obvious, but sometimes the best strategy is obvious.
 Disney is “Disney” because of three immensely lucrative time periods, driven by three innovative development executives: Walt Disney in the 1930s and 1960s, Frank G. Wells in the 1980s and John Lasseter from the 2000s.
 John Lasseter, the creative force behind Pixar before he was fired and then hired by Skydance, just signed the big deal with Apple.
-Indeed, of all the headlines above, the Apple/Skydance partnership interest me the most.
+Indeed, of all the headlines above, the Apple/Skydance partnership interests me the most.

 If I had one overwhelming recommendation for everyone except Disney, really, it would be to not just produce kids content or have kids content, but to have a kids strategy.
 This battlefield will be fierce coming up, and simply dabbling in it won’t be enough.